 Alki Beach/West Seattle

 Here you can get the best view of the city.
 Find Salty’s seafood restaurant because it is the place where you can launch and enjoy a wonderful meal at after finishing your paddleboarding session.
 Alki Beach can get pretty busy in the summertime thanks to its restaurants and shops on the street.
 Beach goers and SUPers are the most frequent visitors of this place.
 If you are planning on a long distance SUP trip, go south and you will see the Alki Point Lighthouse and Lincoln Park on the way.
 Remember to check for information of the weather and tides beforehand because the water is cold all year round.

-Lake Union is a great spot to meet other paddle boarding lovers like you.
+Lake Union is a great spot to meet other paddle boarding lovers like you because on Lake Union paddle boarding is one of the most commonly seen water sports.
 Not to mention you will get the breathtaking city views.
 If you are planning on taking a break at the nearby restaurant, then you are in for a treat.
 The clam chowder at Ivar’s Seafood house is probably one of the best you can find outside of New England.
 The ideal place to launch would be the Sunnyside boat ramp that sits on the north side because parking on the south end is kind of troublesome.